astamm/nloptr/cran-comments.md

    ghcr.io/r-hub/containers/clang-asan:latest

 ## R CMD check results
-There was no ERROR and no WARNINGs.
+There was no ERROR, no WARNING and no NOTE.

-There was 1 NOTE:

-    * New maintainer:
-        Aymeric Stamm <aymeric.stamm@cnrs.fr>
-      Old maintainer(s):
-        Aymeric Stamm <aymeric.stamm@math.cnrs.fr>

-This is a change of email address.
-The maintainer is the same person.

 ## Downstream dependencies

-We checked 145 reverse dependencies (136 from CRAN + 9 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 145 reverse dependencies (136 from CRAN + 9 from Bioconductor),
+comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 3 packages